Falkor/falkorlib/README.md

 	$> gem install falkorlib

 **Note** you probably wants to do the above within an isolated environment.
 See below for some explanation on this setup.

 ## Usage

-This library features two aspect
+This library features two aspects

 * A set of toolbox functions / components I'm using everywhere in my Ruby developments, more specifically a set of modules:
   * `FalkorLib::Common`: Recipe for all my toolbox and versatile Ruby functions I'm using everywhere.
     You'll typically want to include the `FalkorLib::Common` module to bring the corresponding definitions into your scope.
 Example:

 			require 'falkorlib'
 			include FalkorLib::Common